choojs/persist-storage/README.md

 ## API
 ### `persist(callback(ok))`
-Enable persistant storage.
+Enable persistent storage.
 Calls a callback with a boolean that's `true` for success and `false` for failure to enable it.

 ## License